GROUNDED IN TULSA

-Tulsa Artist Fellowship was founded in 2015 with visionary support from the George Kaiser Family Foundation (GKFF) and continues to grow alongside the artists and communities it serves.
+Founded in 2015 with visionary support from the George Kaiser Family Foundation (GKFF), Tulsa Artist Fellowship continues to grow alongside the artists and communities it serves.

 These histories are not distant—they inform Tulsa today.